Landscape Technician

 - technical sales

-Some of the graduates establish their own companies or obtain senior supervisory positions within the industry.
-Annual Landscape and Horticultural Job Fair matches first- and second-year students with potential employers.
-Graduates often find themselves with a range of job choices and prospects.
+Some of our graduates establish their own companies or obtain senior supervisory positions within the industry.
+Our graduates often find themselves with a range of job choices and prospects.